quantum-kite/kite/docs/background/spectral.md

 where $M$ is the Chebyshev (truncation) order that controls the accuracy of the spectral expansion (see below).
 The Chebyshev moments are easily seen to be determined by traces of the matrix Chebyshev operators according to $\mu_{n}=\text{Tr}\,[T_{n}(\hat{H})]/\chi_{n}$ with $\chi_n=[D\left(1+\delta_{n, 0}\right)] / 2$.
-Clearly, the knowledge of the Chebyshev moments,  $\{\mu_n\}$ ($n=0,1,...$), allows one to reconstruct the DOS over any desired grid of energies (the so-called post-processing stage).
+Clearly, the knowledge of the Chebyshev moments,  $\{\mu_n\}$ ($n=0,1,...$), allows us to reconstruct the DoS over any desired grid of energies (the so-called post-processing stage).

-How does one efficiently compute $\{\mu_n\}$?
+We will now discuss how to efficiently compute $\{\mu_n\}$.
 Chebyshev moments are typically evaluated recursively in two steps (note that $\mu_0=1$ by definition).
 First, a series of matrix-vector multiplications is carried out to construct the Chebyshev matrix polynomials using Eq. [$(6)$][eq-6].
-The iteration process usually starts with the application of $\mathcal{T}_{1}(\hat{H})=\hat{H}$ onto some basis ket (or a random vector, see below)
+The iteration process usually starts with the application of $\mathcal{T}_{1}(\hat{H})=\hat{H}$ onto some basis vector (or a random vector, see the STE part below)
 $|r_1\rangle$, yielding $\hat{H} |r_1\rangle= |\tilde r_1 \rangle$.
-This then allows one to compute the first non-trivial Chebyshev moment, $\mu_1$, as detailed below.
+This then allows us to compute the first non-trivial Chebyshev moment, $\mu_1$, as detailed below.
 The process is iterated via [$(6)$][eq-6]  to compute subsequent moments, $\mu_2$,  $\mu_3$, etc.
-In practice, the iterative procedure is stopped once the desired energy resolution has been achieved, and, as such, for some problems, the number of Chebyshev moments $M$ required can be quite large.
+In practice, the iterative procedure is terminated once the desired energy resolution has been achieved, and, as such, for some problems, the number of Chebyshev moments $M$ required can be quite large.

-For typical sparse Hamiltonian matrices, the algorithmic complexity of each Chebyshev step scales favourably as $Z \times D$, with $Z$ the lattice coordination.
+For typical sparse Hamiltonian matrices, the algorithmic complexity of each Chebyshev step scales favourably as $Z \times D$, where $Z$ is the lattice coordination.
-Efficient numerical implementations of the spectral method, such as KITE, evaluate these moments "on-the-fly" exploiting both the sparseness of real-space lattice models and the stability of the Chebyshev recursive procedure [$(1)$][eq-1] (which does not suffer from loss of orthogonality or other numerical instabilities commonly found in other iterative methods).
+Efficient numerical implementations of the spectral method, such as those within KITE, evaluate these moments "on-the-fly" exploiting both the sparseness of real-space lattice models and the stability of the Chebyshev recursive procedure [$(1)$][eq-1] (which does not suffer from loss of orthogonality or other numerical instabilities commonly found in other iterative methods).
-Moreover, Chebyshev expansions enjoy from uniform resolution due to errors being distributed uniformly on $\mathcal{L}$[^1].
+Moreover, Chebyshev expansions benefit from a uniform resolution due to errors being distributed uniformly on $\mathcal{L}$[^1].
 In principle, the spectral resolution is only limited by the number of moments retained in the expansion.
 As a rule of thumb, the resolution is inversely proportional to the number of moments used.
-For functions of $E$ (like the DOS), this results into
+For functions of $E$ (such as the DoS), this results into
 $\delta E \propto \Delta / M$, where $\Delta$ is the original spectrum bandwidth (prior to re-scaling).

 It is well known that truncated spectral representations often present spurious features known as Gibbs oscillations (Fourier expansions) and Runge phenomenon (polynomial expansions).
-A well-known example is the "ringing" artifact in the Fourier expansion of a square wave signal.
+A well-known example is the "ringing artifact" in the Fourier expansion of a square wave signal.
 Gibbs oscillations can be cured using specialized filtering techniques.
 An increasingly popular approach in quantum chemistry and computational condensed matter physics is the kernel polynomial method (KPM)[^2].
-As its name suggests, the KPM makes uses of convolutions with a kernel to attenuate the Gibbs oscillations, e.g., for the DOS, $\mu_n \rightarrow \mu_n \times g_n$.
+As its name suggests, the KPM makes use of convolutions with a kernel to attenuate the Gibbs oscillations, e.g., for the DOS, $\mu_n \rightarrow \mu_n \times g_n$.
 A proper kernel $g_n$ must satisfy specific criteria to guarantee that the approximate function $f_M(x)$ converges to the target function $f(x)$ uniformly as $M \rightarrow \infty$.